sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 - **tol** or **tolerance:** The numerical values returned by the line are only verified to the given tolerance.
-It is useful when the output is subject to numerical noise (due to system-dependent floating point arithmetic or non-deterministic algorithms).
+It is useful when the output is subject to numerical noise due to system-dependent (floating point arithmetic, math libraries, ...) or non-deterministic algorithms.

   - This may be prefixed by ``abs[olute]`` or ``rel[ative]`` to specify whether to measure **absolute** or **relative** error.